pushme-pullyou/tootoo14/js-14-06/fob-file-open-basic/README.md

 <summary>Concept</summary>

-* Creates the HTML for the user interface
 * Opens local files with JavaScript FileReader() or XMLHttpRequest() object or by drag & drop
 * Converts Markdown to HTML
-* Un-compresses ZIP files and creates custom event
+* Un-compresses ZIP files and creates custom onload events
 * Displays images as images
-* Saves edits as files or as ZIP files
+* Saves edits as text format files or compressed as ZIP files
+* Creates the HTML for the user interface
+* Generates statistics available to calling function

 <details>